dnewingh/gcp-fhir-sandbox-public/README.md

 MIT

 # To Do
-- Enhance library of Google Sheet resource templates and BigQuery ETL scripts.
+- Enhance library of Google Sheet resource templates and BigQuery ETL scripts
+- Test in connectathon